UnionVMS/UVMS-Docker/README.md

+See https://focusfish.atlassian.net/wiki/spaces/UVMS/pages/11403266/Docker+Installation for documentation (Below contains old documentation, need to be moved and updated).

 These containers downloads and setups a complete Union-VMS system, using the latest available binaries, including snapshots, from the nexus at nexus.focus.fish.
 The binaries are downloaded at build time, meaning that if newer binaries are made available, a rebuild will be required.

 # Build & Run